devedmonton/codevid19.com/_posts/2020-04-26-fireside-chats.md

 ---
 author: Mandy
-title: Fireside chats - winning hackathons and meeting an ER doctor
+title: "Fireside Chats: Meeting an ER Doctor and Winning Hackathons"
 ---

 During the hackathon, we had the wonderful opportunity of hosting talks by the following experts: